Czowek/SymOS/README.md

 ## About

-This project emerged from the depths of boredom and a keen desire to delve into the intricacies of operating in Python.
-With 13 commands and counting, SymOS is a testament to the journey of learning and exploration.
+This project made it's way into my head when I was bored as hell!
+It has 13 commands and there will be more!
 ![image](https://github.com/Czowek/SymOS/assets/154842302/aedf0061-6daa-4190-a2fc-8e7a95811dda)

 ## Project Information